henrico/Portfolio/README.md

 # Portfolio

-As part of my portfolio, I have created the below example that demonstrates my abilities in software development.
+As part of my portfolio, I have created this example that demonstrates my abilities in software development.

 ## Setting up the Backend